Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Here is my kitchen - done in blues.
 I love each of these rooms done like this.

 This is what I did in my living room.
 I used a plastic grocery bag and just dipped it into a aluminum plate with my paint in it and then just dabbed it on my walls.
-I used a clay coloured paint over a soft pink to achieve this effect.

 This is more of a decorating tip then a craft tip, but when I am faux painting the walls of my home, I use the pages of an old phone book to remove excess paint from my sponge, rag, or feather duster.
 I just keep the flipping pages to get a fresh new surface to dab the extra paint off.